hungdao-testing/selenium_java/Readme.md

 - Unit framework tool: TestNG
 - Web automation-framework: Selenium(v3)
 - Programming language: JAVA (v11)
-- Test data handled by Json file (Gson package)
+- REST service is handled by Unirest library
+- Using Lombok library to construct the data structure and test data generation.

 It designs on following patterns: